King Kong vs. Godzilla: American version

+Theatrical poster for the U.S. release of the film by Universal-International.
+The American version made several alterations to the original involving scenes, actors, and music.

 When John Beck sold the King Kong vs Prometheus script to Toho (which became King Kong vs. Godzilla), he was given exclusive rights to produce a version of the film for release in non-Asian territories.
 He was able to line up a couple of potential distributors in Warner Bros. and Universal-International even before the film began production.
 Beck, accompanied by two Warner Bros. representatives, attended at least two private screenings of the film on the Toho Studios lot before it was released in Japan.

 John Beck enlisted the help of two Hollywood writers, Paul Mason and Bruce Howard, to write a new screenplay.
 After discussions with Beck, the two wrote the American version and worked with editor Peter Zinner to remove scenes, recut others, and change the sequence of several events.
 To give the film more of an American feel, Mason and Howard decided to insert new footage that would convey the impression that the film was actually a newscast.
 The television actor Michael Keith played newscaster Eric Carter, a United Nations reporter who spends much of the time commenting on the action from the U.N.
 Headquarters via an International Communications Satellite (ICS) broadcast.
 Harry Holcombe was cast as Dr. Arnold Johnson, the head of the Museum of Natural History in New York City, who tries to explain Godzilla's origin and his and Kong's motivations.